-Translation:We are traveling to India in March next year.
+Translation:We will travel to India in March of next year.

 I agree.
 The "correct" answer is not very "English-y" ...maybe "in March OF next year".
 But "...in March next year" sounds like clipped speach like you're saying it in Feb 2018 and realize for clarity that you need to add "next year" so the listener understands you mean March 2019, not March 2018.

 If it is currently January and you were to say this, one could possibly infer that you mean the March that occurs in two months rather than the March of next year.
 Granted, usually people wouldn't say "next March" if they meant the March in two months in this context, but they could.